 However, it is worth noting that if you use a free account, you do not get end-to-end encryption (e2ee), which means that if pCloud is served a warrant, it could allow the government to access your files.
 This is also true of any files stored on its servers without the use of the “Crypto” feature.

-This is far from ideal and means that you will need to purchase a subscription and start using the “Crypto” feature to gain proper data privacy (e2ee).
+This is far from ideal and means that you will need to continue using the “Crypto” feature to gain proper data privacy (e2ee) if you are using the US data centers.
 In addition, remember that if you want to share files via a link, you will need to upload them to pCloud servers without the use of the Crypto e2ee.
 Thus you cannot share files securely using this service.

 In addition, it uses “tracking services” to “collect information about you such as length of visit, page views, and navigation paths, as well as information about the timing, frequency, and pattern of your usage, operating system, device information, behavior, visited pages, etc.” pCloud claims that this data is “anonymous information can not be identified directly with you.”
 However, in the case of your IP address, this is untrue.